 - Older than 1 year old, try honey.
 This can be off a teaspoon or mixed with warm liquids.

 - American Academy of Pediatrics does not recommend over-the-counter (OTC) cough and cold medicines for children younger than 4 years.
-Children 4 to 6 years of age should only use OTC cough and cold medicines if a doctor says it is OK.
+The Medical Academy says that Children 4 to 6 years of age should only use OTC cough and cold medicines if a doctor says it is OK.

 - To help with a low-grade fever (above 98.6° F but lower than 100.4 degrees F):